 The content of this academic program has been designed with the objective of favoring the development of professional skills that promote more rigorous decision-making in uncertain environments.
 Therefore, the graduate will be able to generate innovative communication strategies oriented to the fashion and beauty sector successfully, boosting their skills to the next level.
-Over the course of 2,700 hours of instruction, the student will analyze a multitude of practical cases through individual and team work.
+Over the course of 1,500 hours of instruction, the student will analyze a multitude of practical cases through individual practice and teamwork.
 It is, therefore, an authentic immersion in real business situations.
 In addition, this exclusive program deals in depth with all the aspects that influence the communication of a company, from a strategic and international perspective, as well as the work of the specialized journalist from a global point of view.
 In this way, the student will assume their position with a more accurate vision of the sector thanks to a curriculum designed and focused on professional improvement.

 Therefore, you will achieve your objectives through innovative content based on the latest trends, and supported by the best educational methodology and an exceptional faculty, which will provide you with the skills to solve critical situations in a creative and efficient way.
 Furthermore, the 100% online format of the course allows the student to control their hours of study, without the inconvenience of traveling to an education center for classes.
-In addition, this academic program also offers 10 intensive Masterclasses, which are led by an internationally renowned expert.

-This MBA in Fashion and Luxury Communication Management contains the most complete and up-to-date program on the market.
+This Professional Master's Degree in Fashion and Luxury Communication Management contains the most complete and up-to-date program on the market.
 The most important features include:

-- The development of case studies presented by experts in fashion and luxury journalism - The graphic, schematic, and practical contents with which they are created provide scientific and practical information on the disciplines that are essential for professional practice - News on fashion and luxury journalism - Practical exercises where the self-assessment process can be carried out to improve learning - With special emphasis on innovative methodologies in journalism and Fashion and Luxury Communications Management - Algorithm-based interactive learning system for decision-making in situations focused on journalism and digital communication - Theoretical lessons, questions to the expert, debate forums on controversial topics, and individual reflection assignments - Content that is accessible from any fixed or portable device with an Internet connection
+- Practical cases presented by experts in fashion journalism, beauty and luxury - The graphic, schematic, and practical contents with which they are created provide scientific and practical information on the disciplines that are essential for professional practice - News on fashion and luxury journalism - Practical exercises where the self-assessment process can be carried out to improve learning - With special emphasis on innovative methodologies in journalism and Fashion and Luxury Communications Management - Algorithm-based interactive learning system for decision-making in situations focused on journalism and digital communication - Theoretical lessons, questions to the expert, debate forums on controversial topics, and individual reflection assignments - Content that is accessible from any fixed or portable device with an Internet connection